MY SHOULDERS’ STORY

 Let me explain why this decision was right for me personally.
 I spend a lot of time on flights, and sometimes the downtime between flights can be up to 4-6 hours.
 As we all know, there’s no gym at the airport.
-However, I can always take rubber bands with me in my bag, and I can load myself in 10-15 minutes.
+However, I can always take Resistance Band with me in my bag, and I can load myself in 10-15 minutes.
 Those who fly a lot, will understand the benefits of being able to do this.

 I believe this is the ideal way to warm up before the training session.
 The load can easily be varied to suit your needs.
 The same applies to after your main workout - you can have a maximum variation in motion and ease of use, wherever you happen to be.

 I recommend this as a rehabilitation method, for prevention, and for strengthening of the muscles of the upper limbs and core.
-I think this type of training in combination with stretching is necessary for Crossfit athletes and weightlifters of any level of preparedness.
+I think this type of training in combination with stretching is necessary for functional athletes and weightlifters of any level of preparedness.